longnguyen11288/rdpgd/docs/development.md

 [GoConvey](http://goconvey.co) is used for testing, follow the installation instructions on the website.

-## Running rdpg-agent
+## Running rdpg

-Configuration of `rdpg-agent` is done via environment variables passed into the running process,
+Configuration of `rdpg` is done via environment variables passed into the running process,

 ```sh
 export \